kinghendrix10/lionagi-ui/README.md

 ## Project Description

-LionAGI-UI is a user interface for building and managing agent networks.
-It allows users to create master and assistant agents, define their roles and instructions, and visualize the agent network structure.
+LionAGI-UI is a user interface for building and managing agent for reasearch purposes.
+It allows users to create master and assistant agents, define their roles and instructions, and visualize the agent network structure using the LionAGI framework.
 The project aims to provide a flexible and intuitive interface for managing complex agent networks.

 ## Features